mooz/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-I am a computer scientist armed by a split keyboard and the Emacs editor.
-Currently, I am managing a research group on natural language processing, data engineering, and acoustics research field at NEC Corporation, Japan as the Group Director and a Senior Principal Researcher.
+I am a computer scientist based in Tokyo, Japan.
+Currently, I am managing a research group on **natural language processing** 📚, **data engineering** 🗄️, and **acoustics** 🗣️ research field at NEC Corporation as the Group Director 🧑‍💼 and a Senior Principal Researcher 🧑‍🔬.
 I received my Ph.D. at [University of Tsukuba](https://www.tsukuba.ac.jp/en/) in March 2018 under supervision of [Prof. Hiroyuki Kitagawa](http://www.kde.cs.tsukuba.ac.jp/~kitagawa/index.html).

-My research interests are on how people can unleash their full potential using the power of <i class="fas fa-robot"></i> machines and <i class="fas fa-book"></i> knowledges.
-Specifically, my current research interests are on understanding the behavior of large language models (LLMs), semi-parametric natural language methods based on external corpora retrievers, autonomous knowledge management using LLMs, and language model cascades.
+My research interests are on **how people can unleash their full potential** using the power of **machines** 🤖 and **knowledges** 📚.
+Specifically, my current research interests are on understanding the behavior of large language models (LLMs), semi-parametric natural language methods based on external corpora retrievers (such as augmented language models), autonomous knowledge management using LLMs, and language model cascades (agent LLMs).